 IFRS 9 requires a loss allowance to be recognised at an amount equal to either 12-month ECLs or lifetime ECLs.
 The EFSF calculates 12-month ECLs, except when a significant increase in credit risk occurs on a financial asset, which would then require the ECL calculation on a lifetime basis.

-Based on the above described assumptions and the related assessment as of 31 December 2023, no ECL was recorded on financial assets.
+Based on the above described assumptions and the related assessment as of 31 December 2024, no ECL was recorded on financial assets (31 December 2023: nil).

 (c) Contract modification and financial asset derecognition